meliopolis/governance-paymaster/README.md

      */
 ```

-* At initialization, Paymaster is deployed for a specific ERC20Token and `GovernorBravo` address which is then required in every calldata (ERC20 Address above) for validation to pass.
+* At initialization, Paymaster is deployed for a specific `GovernorBravo` address and an ERC20 token associated with that governor, which is then required in every calldata for validation to pass.

 * We check the `calldata` length and ensure that it calls `castVote(uint256, uint8)` function and only that function.

 ### Other considerations

 * What if someone spams the Paymaster with valid calldata length and `GovernorBravo` address but repetitive or nonsensical data?
-We are still conducting an ERC20 Balance check as well as the Govenor itself will only allow each holder to vote once.
+We are still conducting an ERC20 Balance check as well as the Governor itself will only allow each holder to vote once.

 ### Example Transactions & Gas Usage